Curious Cat Management Improvement Blog: Deming, lean thinking, innovation, customer focus, continual improvement, six sigma.

 So I said to the Toyota executive, “You’ve only got two or three suppliers per category, and you never take bids.
 How do you know you aren’t being ripped off?”
 So this guy, who was around 60, gives me an incredibly frosty look and says, “Because I know everything.”
 Everything?
 “That’s my job,” he says.

 Reading “Because I know everything” brings to mind an arrogant blowhard to many in America (I think).
 Probably because most who would say that, are arrogant blowhards.
-But when someone has worked (a Toyota executive or a baker) for 40+ years in the same area those words can have quite a different meaning than a 31 year old MBA working in this third industry.
+But when someone has worked (a Toyota executive or a baker) for 40+ years in the same area those words can have quite a different meaning than a 31 year old MBA working in his third industry.
 Managing with constancy of purpose and long term thinking can make a big difference.

 Joel Spolsky runs a software company with a different vision than most owners or managers.
 I don’t think he attempts to follow Deming or Lean Thinking or Ackoff.
 He has very interesting ideas on managing, that he developed himself, as far as I know, and those ideas are very similar to those of Deming…